Tiny Nutrition Habits for Big Health Gains

 • Chew slowly—digestion starts in your mouth!

-• Stop eating when you’re satisfied (not stuffed).
+• Stop when you’re satisfied, not stuffed

 7. Prepare for Success